Sciatica and Severe Low back pain

 - Pain that is described from the buttock to the foot.

-- The patient may present with numbness and/or weakness in the lower extremity
+- The patient may present with numbness and/or weakness in the lower extremity.

 JOI Physical Therapy Treatments For Low Back Pain

 A very common area for pain is the lower back.
 Just like there are many reasons for low back pain there are also many ways to treat it in Physical Therapy.
 Joint mobilization, which is a hands-on technique to improve mobility of the joint, is used to treat low back pain.
 Medical massages are becoming more common of a way to treat pain in the lower back as well.
 Ergonomic education is very important in treating low back pain and sciatica.
-Lastly and perhaps most importantly is keeping up with your health.
-Weight loss and a healthy BMI are always recommended in the treatment of low back pain.
-If you are in need of physical therapy, give JOI Rehab a call at 904 858 7045.
+At times, McKenzie exercises are used to treat sciatica.
+To learn about Robotic Spine Surgery, please go to this Video.